 We primarily rely on our existing cash and marketable investment securities balances, as well as cash flow generated through our operations to fund our business.
 The loss of, or a significant reduction in provision of satellite services would significantly reduce our revenue and materially adversely impact our results of operations.
-Revenue in our ESS segment depends largely on our ability to continuously make satellite capacity available for sale.
+Revenue in our ESS segment depends largely on our ability to continuously make use of our available satellite capacity with existing customers and our ability to enter into commercial relationships with new customers.
 Consumer revenue in our Hughes segment depends on our success in adding new and retaining existing subscribers and driving higher average revenue per subscriber across our wholesale and retail channels.
 Revenue in our aeronautical, enterprise and equipment businesses relies heavily on global economic conditions and the competitive landscape for pricing relative to competitors and alternative technologies.
 Service costs related to ongoing support of our direct and indirect customers and partners are typically impacted most significantly by our growth.
 There can be no assurance that we will have positive cash flows from operations.
 Furthermore, if we experience negative cash flows, our existing cash and marketable investment securities balances may be reduced.

 We have a significant amount of outstanding indebtedness.
-As of March 31, 2018, our total indebtedness was \$3.63 billion, of which \$260.3 million related to capital lease obligations.
-See our most recent Form 10-K for a discussion of the terms of our indebtedness.
+As of June 30, 2018, our total indebtedness was \$3.62 billion, of which \$251.2 million related to capital lease obligations.
+See our most recent Annual Report on Form 10-K for a discussion of the terms of our indebtedness.
 Our liquidity requirements will be significant, primarily due to our debt service requirements and the design and construction of our new EchoStar XXIV satellite.
+HSS's 6 1/2% Senior Secured Notes due 2019 (the "2019 Senior Secured Notes") with an outstanding principal balance of \$990 million mature and are due and payable in June 2019.
 In addition, our future capital expenditures are likely to increase if we make acquisitions or additional investments in infrastructure or joint ventures to support and expand our business, or if we decide to purchase or build one or more additional satellites.
 Other aspects of our business operations may also require additional capital.
 We periodically evaluate various strategic initiatives, the pursuit of which could also require us to invest or raise significant additional capital, which may not be available on acceptable terms or at all.
 The Tax Cuts and Jobs Act of 2017 ("2017 Tax Act") limits the deductibility of interest expense for U.S. federal income tax purposes.
 While the 2017 Tax Act generally is likely to reduce our federal income tax obligations, if these limitations or other newly enacted provisions become applicable to us they could minimize such reductions or otherwise require us to pay additional federal income taxes, which in turn could result in additional liquidity needs.

-We anticipate that our existing cash and marketable investment securities are sufficient to fund the currently anticipated operations of our business through the next twelve months.
+We anticipate that our existing cash and marketable investment securities are sufficient to repay our 2019 Senior Secured Notes that mature and are due and payable in June 2019 and to fund the currently anticipated operations of our business through the next twelve months.